 - You must take a full course of study each term; if you cannot study full-time, contact your DSO immediately.

 - Do not drop a class without first speaking with your DSO.

 While studying in the United States, it is important to maintain your F or M student status.
 Your status relates to the purpose or reason why you want to come to the United States.
-The U.S. Department of State issues you your visa based on your intended purpose.
+The U.S. Department of State issues your visa based on your intended purpose.

-If the Department of State issues you an F or M student visa, this means that you are coming to the United States to study.
+If the Department of State issues you an F or M student visa, this means you are coming to the United States to study.
 You should not take any action that detracts from that purpose.
 Maintaining your status means: